sloth-guy/Scrum/Scrum/sprint.md

 The Sprint is a container for all the other events.
+A Sprint may be considered a small project.

+## timeframe
 A Sprint has a fixed length of one month or less, to create consistency.
+When a sprint's horizon is too long, the sprint goal may become invalid, complexity may rise and risk may increase.
+Shorter sprints may generate more learning cycles and limit risk of cost and effort to a smaller time frame.
 A new Sprint starts immediately after the conclusion of the previous Sprint.

 ## containments
 All the work necessary to achieve the Product Goal, including Sprint Planning, Daily Scrums, Sprint Review, and Sprint Retrospective, happen within Sprints.